thomaskennedy996-alt/What-is-Custom-Bot-Development-in-Trading-/README.md

 Flexible Customization: Custom bots can be designed to include specific indicators, trading conditions, and risk management rules tailored to the trader’s strategy.

+4xPip offers Custom Bot Development services along with proper backtesting and optimization of your Expert Advisor (EA).
+This ensures you do not have to worry about optimizing the EA yourself.
+You will receive the EA along with a professionally optimized set file, cutomized for each currency pair and timeframe to help achieve the best possible performance.

 4xPip Website: https://4xpip.com/